cairo-book/cairo-book/src/ch12-09-deref-coercion.md

 Deref coercion simplifies the way we interact with nested or wrapped data structures by allowing an instance of one type to behave like an instance of another type.
 This mechanism is enabled by implementing the `Deref` trait, which allows implicit conversion (or coercion) to a different type, providing direct access to the underlying data.

-> Note: For now, deref coercion allows you to access a member of a type `T` as if it was a type `K`, but will not allow you to call functions whose `self` argument is of the original type when holding an instance of the coerced type.

 Deref coercion is implemented via the `Deref` and `DerefMut` traits.
 When a type `T` implements `Deref` or `DerefMut` to type `K`, instances of `T` can access the members of `K` directly.

 The `Deref` trait in Cairo is defined as follows: